microsoft/data-accelerator/CONTRIBUTING.md

 # Contributing

 ## Building
- * The Services can be built using the Visual Studio solution.
-See [Guide](Services/CONTRIBUTING.md)
- * The Spark folder can be built using Maven.
-See [Guide](Spark/CONTRIBUTING.md)
- * The Website can be built using NPM.
-See [Guide](Website/CONTRIBUTING.md)
+ * Please see [these instructions](https://github.com/Microsoft/data-accelerator/wiki/Local-Cloud-Debugging) on how to build and debug various components of Data Accelerator.

 ## Create a change
-The development workflow, including debugging and running tests]
+The development workflow, including debugging and running tests

 ## Coding Guidelines
  * The services use .editorconfig files to maintain coding guidelines.
 See [editorconfig](Services/.editorconfig)